ammarhd/Twitter-visualization-thesis/README.md

 # Acknowledgements

-This tool is part of my thesis project about "Big Data Interactive Visualization"
+This tool is part of my thesis project about "Big Data Interactive Visualization".

-The tool aimed for creating Interactive visualization using React and D3 for Twitter
+The tool aimed for creating Interactive visualization using React and D3 for Twitter.

 This work is also an extension of other projects: